Alex Lloyd: 2012–2015: Urban Wilderness and "Coming Home (To Richmond)"

 In March 2013, Lloyd began road-testing new songs on a limited tour.
 Speaking to The Newcastle Herald, Lloyd announced the title of the album as Urban Wilderness.
-In August 2013, Lloyd released the first single from the album, "Better The Less You Know," featuring footage of people listening to the song in London and on the Central Coast.
+In August 2013, Lloyd released the first single from the album, "Better the Less You Know", featuring footage of people listening to the song in London and on the Central Coast.
 The album was released on 18 October 2013, and was met with a mostly positive reception.
 Late in 2013, Lloyd performed his first Australian tour in over five years.

 In 2014, Lloyd collaborated with the Richmond Football Club, releasing "Coming Home (To Richmond)"; a combination of his original 2003 single with references made to the AFL club.
 Lloyd subsequently adopted the Tigers as his club.
 The song became his first re-entry into the Australia Top 100 in over eight years, peaking at number 62 on the ARIA Charts.

 A third single from Urban Wilderness was released in April 2014, titled "Good Thing".

 2016–2017: Acoustica

-On 11 February 2016, Liberation Music announced that Lloyd will be releasing an acoustic album as part of their acoustic series, featuring re-imaginings of many of his most successful tracks.
+On 11 February 2016, Liberation Music announced that Lloyd would be releasing an acoustic album as part of their acoustic series, featuring re-imaginings of many of his most successful tracks.
 The following day, an acoustic version of "Coming Home" was released on their YouTube channel.
 Lloyd also began touring with Australian rock band Icehouse for their tour dates in Newcastle, Sydney, Melbourne and Canberra throughout February and March 2016.

 Acoustica was released on 5 August 2016 and peaked at number 45 on ARIA charts.